Orlando Arcia Player Props: Braves vs. Twins

-The Atlanta Braves and Orlando Arcia (.368 slugging percentage over his past 10 games, including one homer), battle starter Joe Ryan and the Minnesota Twins at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves and Orlando Arcia (.350 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kenta Maeda and the Minnesota Twins at Truist Park, Wednesday at 12:20 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Twins.
+He had a hitless showing in his most recent game (0-for-4) against the Twins.

 Orlando Arcia Game Info & Props vs. the Twins